-Spill response kits are located throughout the facility.
+Spill response kits are located throughout the facility and in and close to dangerous goods storage locations in particular.

 Only trained persons in spill control procedures will engage in spill response.
 Spill response kits shall be inspected every three months.